kbhaon/prosperity4-bot/README.md

 A minimal, ready-to-extend shell for an [IMC Prosperity 4](https://prosperity.imc.com/) trading bot.

-I didn't get a chance to compete in Prosperity 4, but I built this skeleton so the plumbing is already done: it implements the exact `Trader` interface Prosperity expects, wires up per-product strategy dispatch, persists state across ticks, and respects position limits.
+I didn't get a chance to compete in Prosperity 4 since I had other commitments, but prior to round 1 I built this skeleton and tested it with a simple EMA strategy: it implements the exact `Trader` interface Prosperity expects, wires up per-product strategy dispatch, persists state across ticks, and respects position limits.
 Drop in your strategy logic and upload — it runs as-is.